To stay under 2°C, this number must remain under 450.

-But we must also have hope, find joy and reassurance in our solidarity, action and creativity.
+And we must find joy and reassurance in our solidarity, action and creativity.

 And that is one thing music can help with!

-Carbon Dioxide (CO2) is an important part of the earth's atmosphere, that thin blanket of gases that surround out planet.
-It helps moderate the planet's temperature by trapping just the right amount of heat from the sun
+Carbon Dioxide (CO2) is a greenhouse gas that that affects global temperatures, and while it is not the only greenhouse gas, it is the most significant.
+It plays an important role in the earth's atmosphere, that thin blanket of gases that surround out planet, moderating the planet's temperature by trapping just the right amount of heat from the sun.

 For at least the past 800,000 years the amount of CO2 in the atmosphere was between 230-280 parts per million (ppm).
-From about 12,000 years ago until today, the climate was unusually stable (which is why agriculture revolution got kick started then and not earlier).
+From about 12,000 years ago until today, the climate was unusually stable (as reason why the global agriculture revolution got kick started).
 CO2 levels did not fluctuate much until the start of the Industrial Revolution when we started burning coal (and later oil) in huge amounts.

-Then CO2 started to rise.
-And as it rises, it also causes the earths average temperature to rise, because more CO2 traps more heat.
-Some of that heat goes into the oceans, which is one reason Australia's great barrier reef is threatened and unlikely to survive over the next few decades.
+Then the amount of CO2 in the atmosphere started to rise, causing the earth's average temperature to rise.
+Some of that heat goes into the oceans, which is one reason Australia's great barrier reef is threatened and unlikely to survive another next decade of warming.

 The solutions now are tough; we have to slow down and quite quickly stop greenhouse gas emissions from entering the atmosphere and the oceans.
 The atmosphere belongs to everyone, including future generations.

 Music for a Warming World believes that this is now a global crisis.
 This is not a happy message but it is a real message.
-Continually dumping carbon into our atmosphere will create an unlivable world for most people (let alone the cost to other species, what is being called the 'sixth extinction'.
+Continually dumping carbon into our atmosphere will create an unliveable world for most people, let alone the cost to other species, what is being called the 'sixth extinction'.